rajendra-jagtap/rajendra-jagtap/README.md

 Hi,

 I'm Rajendra Jagtap, DevOps from India with 7+ years of working experience.<br />
-I mostly work with Linux, AWS Cloud and Devops technologies
+I mostly work with Linux, AWS Cloud and Devops

 ### How to reach me?